Kubernetes Tutorial for Beginners

 Kubernetes exposes an HTTP REST API for clients to interact with.
 It is exposed through the API server component.
 However, users rarely use this API directly.
 They usually use a tool called kubectl.

 Kubectl is a command-line tool used to run commands against the Kubernetes cluster.
-It allows you to create Kubernetes objects and monitor the cluster health and configuration.
+It allows you to create Kubernetes objects and monitor the cluster's health and configuration.

 Kubernetes YAML manifests

 The main task when interacting with the cluster is creating Kubernetes objects.
 Kubernetes objects are created using YAML files called manifests.
-These files act as a template that describe the object to be created.
+These files act as templates describing the object to be created.
 The YAML file is sent to the cluster using the kubectl command.
-Then the cluster creates this object with the specifications provided in the YAML file.
+Then, the cluster creates this object with the specifications provided in the YAML file.

 Let’s create a simple Pod using a YAML file.
 A Pod is the smallest unit of workload in Kubernetes.
 It runs one or more containers inside it which hold the application code.
 You can think of a Pod as an execution environment for the application.